 Lionel Scout sets vs higher end sets

 The Scout was just a way for Lionel to avoid ceding the low end of the market to Marx.
 It was better than Marx’s most basic sets, not as good as Marx’s best sets, and priced somewhere in between too.
-You still got more for your money with Marx, but it didn’t have the Lionel brand name.
+You still got more for your money with Marx, or the Allstate sets Marx made for Sears, but it didn’t have the Lionel brand name.

 Like anything else, the high-end sets were what everyone really wanted.
 They just didn’t necessarily want to pay for them.
 The next step up, which cost nearly double, had the same loop of track and the same number of cars, but the cars had operating knuckle couplers so you could remotely couple and uncouple them.
 The engine added a neutral gear and smoke.
 It also had more moving parts, for more realistic motion as the train ran.
 It also came with a heavier transformer to deliver the additional power needed for the smoke.